project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 extensive list of optional attributes and commands that allow you to customize your application to the full power of the Matter SDK.

-For example, if one was building a lighting application which only includes single color LEDs instead of RGB LEDs, it might make sense to disable the Color Control cluster in the ZAP configuration.
-Similarly, if one were to build a lighting application that doesn't take advantage of the Level Control cluster, which allows you to customize current flow to an LED, it might make sense to disable the Level Control cluster.
+For example, if a lighting application only includes single color LEDs instead of RGB LEDs, it might make sense to disable the Color Control cluster in the ZAP configuration.
+Similarly, if a lighting application doesn't take advantage of the Level Control cluster, which allows you to customize current flow to an LED, it might make sense to disable the Level Control cluster.

-Each time a modification is made to the ZAP UI, one must save (Electron→Save on a Mac toolbar) the current ZAP configuration and run the following command to generate ZAP code.
+Each time a modification is made to the ZAP UI, save (Electron→Save on a Mac toolbar) the current ZAP configuration and run the following command to generate ZAP code.